zehuilu/How-to-Use-Qualisys-Motion-Capture-System/README.md

 2. Add the whole repo to your MATLAB path.

-3. Run a publisher to streaming data.
+3. Run a publisher to stream data.
 For example,
 ```
 $ cd <MAIN_DIRECTORY>
 $ python3 python/streaming_6dof_data.py